OPMDG/opm-doc/opm-core/Installation.rst

 User interface
 --------------

-The default user interface is based on the web framework [Mojolicious](http://www.mojolicio.us/).
+The default user interface is based on the web framework Mojolicious_.
 You need to install:

 * Perl (5.10 or above)
 * Mojolicious (4.50 or above, less than 5.0)